Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Panic Attack.md

 Chest pain or discomfort
 Between heart palpitations and hyperventilating, you may also experience anxiety and chest pain.
 The first time this happens is often the scariest, since you may assume it’s your heart and not realize it’s anxiety.

-Even though chest discomfort is a common panic attack symptom, it’s important to seek medical care if you’ve never had chest pain before.
-This can help you rule out any underlying cardiac conditions.
+Even though chest discomfort is a common panic attack symptom, it’s important to remember that this is a product of anxiety and not a physical condition.

-A doctor can run tests and ask questions to let them know whether it’s heart-related or anxiety.

 Nausea or abdominal distress
 Another consequence of all that adrenaline is nausea or stomach pain.
 These symptoms may worsen right at the peak of the panic attack — within the first 10 minutes.